kfatehi/multispawn/README.md

 multispawn -e "watchy -w src/client -- npm run build" -e "node-dev server.js"
 ```

-and have `multispawn` run both of them in parallel for me
+and have `multispawn` run both of them in parallel for me. it should block while any one of the processes is still running.